LIBS - Library Science

 This course develops skills in preparing, evaluating, and presenting instructional materials and the use of those materials to promote higher-level thinking and enhance the learning environment.
 It includes elements of design, multimedia materials, and development of in-service activities.
 Students will participate in sandbox activities to incorporate hands-on practice of media production and dissemination.

-Students will gain experience locating, evaluating, collecting, arranging, and disseminating content resources available as open educational resources to support learning and teaching.
-Issues surrounding open educational resources including copyright, licensing, access, and quality will be addressed.
+This course explores the development and implementation of open educational resources (OER) in educational settings and the various perspectives on the role of online resources in contemporary teaching and learning.
+Topics include types and access to OER, copyright, licensing, and quality.
+Students will gain experience locating, evaluating, collecting, arranging, and disseminating content resources available as OER to support learning and teaching.
 A primary focus will be on developing digital textbooks that may include websites, databases, current awareness experts, and digital field trips to support the delivery of instruction.

 This course provides a social, cultural, and historical perspective on libraries and librarianship.
 Topics include the purpose, functions, and processes of library and information sciences, including the history and development of libraries, different types of libraries and information agencies, and key issues in the field to include intellectual freedom, ethics, and evolving library technologies.
 Students will explore different libraries and information agencies, as well as legal, ethical, and economic policies, advocacy trends and positions.
 They will engage in discussions, research projects, and practical assignments to develop professional skills and gain a deeper understanding of the principles that guide modern information professionals as well as of the challenges faced in library settings.

-An introduction to the principles and practice of preservation with an emphasis on the management of preservation activities.
-Includes physical and intellectual preservation of records and media and the history, kinds of materials and treatments, techniques and technologies, and digitization and digital records.
+This course provides an introduction to the principles and practice of preservation Topics include an emphasis on the management of preservation activities, physical and intellectual preservation of records and media, and preservation history.
+Students will gain an understanding of the kinds of materials and treatments, techniques and technologies, and digitization and digital records used in preservation.
 Issues of storage, security, and disaster prevention and response will also be addressed.

-This course will introduce students to theoretical and applied research design, methodologies, and evaluation of research in library and information science (LIS).
-The course will include a review of existing research, allowing students to evaluate and assess the potential value of literature and research findings through critical analysis.
-Basic qualitative and quantitative research protocols will be learned through this class.
+This course introduces students to theoretical and applied research design, methodologies, and evaluation of research in library and information science (LIS).
+Topics include research ethics, quantitative & qualitative research methodologies, and the development of research proposals.
+Students will review existing LIS research to evaluate and assess the potential value of literature and research findings through critical analysis.

 Introduces the major theories and basic concepts of ethics.
 Historical and contemporary professional frameworks and positions will be analyzed in ethical contexts.
 Students will apply ethical principles to dilemmas and decision making in the information and library profession.